PWR-ACS-SE-24/SoftwareSystemDesign/documentation/adrs/003-password-hashing.md

 ## Considered Options

+- Using Argon2id with static FFI (`@node-rs/argon2`)
-- Using Argon2id with FFI
+- Using Argon2id with dynamic FFI (`libargon2`)
 - Using a less secure key derivation function (e.g. bcrypt)

 ## Decision Outcome

-Chosen option: **Using Argon2id with FFI**, because it heavily simplifies the service implementation while retaining almost indistinguishable functionality for the consumers.
+Chosen option: **Using Argon2id with dynamic FFI (`libargon2`)**, because it is the most secure and audited option.

 The backend must use Argon2id implemented in a native language (e.g. Rust, C, C++) and accessed via FFI.
-After auditing circa 10 libraries, it was decided to use [@node-rs/argon2](https://www.npmjs.com/package/@node-rs/argon2), which provides bindings for RustCrypto.
-It is the most popular library for Argon2id in the Node.js package registry.
-It is well supported in the Deno runtime and provides the `verify` function, which offloads the password verification from our service (and the process is not trivial, since it requires a constant-time comparison).
+The reference implementation of Argon2id was selected, which is available under the `libargon2.so.1` dynamic library.
 The OWASP recommendations for algorithm parameters should be followed.

 The password must be stored using the [modular PHC string format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md), to retain the ability to change the hashing algorithm in the future.
 Passwords should be rehashed on first login after the change of the hashing algorithm.
+This is currently unimplemented, since only Argon2id is supported.

 ## Consequences

 - Good, because we use the algorithm recommended by OWASP.
 - Good, because the hashing and validation of passwords can be offloaded to an external library.
 - Good, because the modular PHC string format allows smooth algorithm changes in the future.
-- Bad, because the usage of FFI blocks us from using `deno compile` to produce standalone executables.
-- Bad, because despite being the most popular and most supported library, it was not externally audited.
+- Bad, because we require all service runners to have the `libargon2.so.1` library installed.